hams71/Salary_Analysis/README.md

   ipython Spark_State_Deviation.ipynb
 ```

-- After having these CSV files based on our model we will create Dimensions and Facts and write to another CSV.
+- After having these CSV files based on our data model we will create Dimensions and Facts and write to another folder.
 Spark_Salary_Fact will read all file and write them to Fact Folder.
 ```bash
   ipython Spark_Salary_Fact.ipynb
 ```